 Building a Full-Stack File Upload System with Laravel, Vue.js, and S3

 File uploads seem simple until you actually build them.
 You need validation, progress tracking, security, storage management, and a smooth user experience.
-And if you're building a SaaS product, you can't just dump files on your server, you need scalable cloud storage.
+And if you're building a SaaS product, you can't just dump files on your server.
+You need scalable cloud storage.

-Why This Stack Works for File Uploads
+Why This Stack Works

 S3 provides unlimited scalable storage without managing servers.
 You pay only for what you use, and AWS handles availability, backups, and CDN integration through CloudFront if you need it later.
+For most projects, the cost is negligible.
+I've run upload systems processing thousands of files monthly for under $5.

 Database Schema Design